pluscubed/recycler-fast-scroll/README.md

 2. Attach the `RecyclerFastScroller` to your `RecyclerView`:
     ```java
-    fastScroller.setRecyclerView(recyclerView);
+    fastScroller.attachRecyclerView(recyclerView);
     ```

-See the sample project for complete demos.
+See the sample project for demos.

+### AppBarLayout support
+Use `attachAppBarLayout(coordinatorLayout, appBarLayout)`.
+See the sample project for the demo.

 ### Customization
 | Method | Attribute | Description |